How to chose a good makeup artist; 8 Important questions to ask your potential Makeup Artist

 Now this is a question I do get a lot and it always sounds weird when I tell them, because I can’t believe I am old enough to have done anything for that long!
 (FYI, I am not that old…just saying)

-Students have to start somewhere and are often a cheaper option than someone who has years of experience.
-I have some brilliant makeup student graduates who are great at what they do, but they may not have the confidence yet.
+We all have to start somewhere and students are often a cheaper option than someone who has years of experience.
+I have some brilliant makeup student graduates who are great at what they do, but they may not have the experience to be confidence yet.
 So it’s good for you to know, so you understand they may act a little more tentative, or take a little more time.
 Lack of experience does not always mean lack of talent, or knowledge, it just means they have tackled less scenarios.
-If you research their work, education and ask questions, that should help set your mind at ease in terms of if they are the right artist for you.
+If you research their work, education, ask questions and book in a trial, that should help set your mind at ease in terms of if they are the right artist for you.

 Q #7 – Do you do makeup trials?